workadventure/workadventure/docs/maps/meeting-rooms.md

 *   Publish a Jitsi meeting on Youtube Live (you will need a Youtube Live account)
 *   Record a meeting to Dropbox (you will need a Dropbox account)
 *   Mute someone
-*   Mute everybody expect one speaker
+*   Mute everybody except one speaker
 *   Kick users out of the meeting

+All users with the "admin" tag are moderators.

-In order to grant moderator rights to a given user, you can add a `jitsiRoomAdminTag` property to your Jitsi object.
+In order to grant moderator rights to users with other tags, you can add a `jitsiRoomAdminTag` property to your Jitsi object.
 For instance, if you write a property:

     jitsiRoomAdminTag: speaker